-Focusing on social and cultural aspects of Chinese history, this thematic course seeks to deepen the understanding of Chinese history by examining such issues as environment, economic patterns, agricultural technology, native medicine, family system, women's status, secret societies, philosophies, religions, Western influences and new social classes.
+Focusing on social and cultural aspects of Chinese history, this thematic course seeks to deepen the understanding of Chinese history by examining such issues as environment, economic patterns, agricultural technology, native medicine, family system, women's status, secret societies, philosophies, religions, Western influences, and new social classes.

-HIST 473.
-Major Themes in Contemporary African History (3-3-0)
+HIST 479.
+De-colonizing the Middle East: Theory and Methods (3-3-0)